 How to Create a WordPress Staging Environment Manually

-Manually creating a staging site requires configuring code and database settings.
-While this requires some technical knowledge, it also allows you to make more complicated modifications.
+While this requires some technical knowledge, it allows you to make more complicated modifications.

-Here is a step-by-step guide that will show you how to create a staging environment manually:
+Here is a step-by-step guide that will show you how to create a staging environment in WordPress manually:

 1. Create a Subdomain

-For example, if a domain is mysite.com, we can use staging.mysite.com as a subdomain URL for the staging environment.
+So if the production environment is mywebsite.com, we can use staging.mywebsite.com as a subdomain URL for the staging environment.
 Note that it also involves creating a separate database for your subdomain.

-Here’s how to create a subdomain for a staging site on the hPanel:
+Here’s how to create a subdomain for a staging site on hPanel:

-- Open the hPanel and navigate to Domains -> Subdomains.
+- Open hPanel and navigate to Domains -> Subdomains.

-- On the Create a New Subdomain section, enter the subdomain name.
+- In the Create a New Subdomain section, enter the subdomain name.

-- A new folder will automatically be created in your home directory /public_html under the same name as your subdomain.
-If you want to use a custom name for the folder, tick Custom folder for subdomain option, then click Create.
+- Doing so will automatically create a new folder in the home directory /public_html under the same name as the subdomain.
+If you want to use a custom name for the folder, tick the Custom folder for subdomain option, and click Create.

 2. Copy Your WordPress Website Files to the New Subdomain

-The second step is to copy all your WordPress site’s files to your newly-created subdomain.
+The second step is to copy all your WordPress site’s files to the new subdomain.

 To do so, use either a File Manager or an FTP client.
 The process is the same on both platforms.

-Follow these steps to copy your WordPress site files to your subdomain:
+Follow these steps to copy the WordPress site files to your subdomain:

-- Open your hPanel and go to Files -> File Manager.
+- Open hPanel and go to Files -> File Manager (beta).

-- A new window will open, and you’ll see the directory of folders and files of your website.
+- A new window will open, where you’ll have to click on the public_html directory of folders and files of your website.

 - Next, move the files to public_html/staging/.
 Select all the folders and files inside the public_html directory except the subdomain folder, which in this case is the staging folder.
 Click the Copy icon on the top toolbar.

-- Once the Copy file window disappears, see inside the staging folder to ensure all your website files and folders are there.
+- Once the copying process finishes, you’ll be automatically directed to the staging folder.
+Check to ensure all the website files and folders are there.

 3. Make a Copy of the Database

-Now you need to duplicate your production site’s existing database.
-Use phpMyAdmin to copy an existing database to your staging folder.
+Now you need to duplicate the production site’s existing database.
+Use phpMyAdmin to copy an existing WordPress database to the staging folder.

-After successfully creating a duplicate database, make sure to tick all the permissions, so your staging website has the same database access as your live website.
+After successfully creating a duplicate database, make sure to tick all the permissions, so the staging website has the same access as the live website.

 4. Configure the Subdomain’s config.php File

-On your File Manager, navigate to your staging folder.
-In this example, open public_html -> staging -> wp.config.php.
+On the File Manager, navigate to the staging folder.
+In this example, open public_html -> staging -> wp-config.php.

 - Double-click the wp-config.php file, and you’ll see the code.
-Scroll down until you find a line of code that says “MySQL settings – You can get this info from your web host.“
+Scroll down until you find a line of code that says Database settings – You can get this info from your web host.

 - Right above it, paste these two code snippets:

-- Change “subdomain” to your staging subdomain name and “domain” to your original WordPress domain.
-In this example, the URL will be http://staging.mysite.com.
+- Change subdomain to your staging subdomain name and domain to your live site domain.
+In this example, the URL will be http://staging.mywebsite.com.

-- On the same pop-up window, scroll down a couple of lines and find two code snippets that say DB_NAME and DB_USER.
+- In the wp-config.php window, scroll down and find two lines of code that say DB_NAME and DB_USER.

-To deploy the changes you have made to your staging environment to your live site, copy the staging database into the live site database.
+To deploy the changes you have made to the staging environment to the live site, copy the staging database into the live site database.

-Don’t forget to copy all files from the staging subdomain folder to the original site folder too.
+You must also copy all files from the staging folder to the live site folder.

 How to Create a WordPress Staging Environment Using WP Staging

-If making a staging site manually seems too complicated, a staging site plugin might be the right choice for you.
+If setting up a manual staging site seems too complicated, using a WordPress plugin might be the right choice for you.

 1. Create a New Staging Site in a Subfolder

 The easiest and fastest way to create a staging site with WP Staging is by using a subfolder.
-This option is set as a default in both free and premium plugin versions.
+This option is a default setting for both the free and premium plugin versions.

-- Once you’ve installed the plugin, click the WP Staging tab on the WordPress admin sidebar, navigate to WP Staging -> Sites -> CREATE NEW STAGING SITE.
+- Once you’ve installed the plugin, click the WP Staging tab on the WordPress admin sidebar, and navigate to Staging Sites -> CREATE NEW STAGING SITE.

-- Enter the name of your staging site in the Staging Site Name field.
-In this example, your staging site URL will be https://mysite.com/staging.
+- Enter the name of the staging site in the Enter Site Name (Optional) field.
+In this example, the staging site URL will be https://mywebsite.com/staging.

 2. Choose Which Database Tables to Include and Exclude

 In some cases, you may want to exclude specific files and database tables from the cloning process.
-Excluding heavy content, such as tables created by web statistics plugins can increase the cloning process’s speed.
+This is because excluding heavy content, such as tables created by statistics plugins, can increase the cloning process’s speed.

-You can make these adjustments in the Database Tables and Files sections of the plugin.
+You can make these adjustments in the Database Tables and Files sections of the WP Staging plugin.

-Keep in mind that you should not tamper with any additional settings if you’re not sure about what you’re doing.
+Remember that you should not tamper with any additional settings if you’re unsure about what you’re doing.
 If in doubt, simply leave everything in default.

 3. Start the Cloning Process

-Once you adjust the DB Tables and Files, click the START CLONING button.
+Once you adjust the Database Tables and Files, click the Start Cloning button.

-This process may take a few minutes, depending on the size of your website.
+This process may take a few minutes, depending on the website’s size.

 Another way to access the staging site is to navigate to WP Staging -> Staging Sites from the WordPress dashboard.
 There, you’ll see the list of the existing staging sites.

 WP Staging allows you to create as many staging sites as you have space for.